 Google has probably made more significant changes to the methodology it uses to rank sites in its search engine in the last two years than it has in the previous decade.
 The latest change ties into a copyright issue and sites are seeing their Google ranking drop because of copyright complaints.
 Yes, DMCA complaints and Google ranking drops.

-“DMCA” refers to Digital Millennium Copyright Act.
+“DMCA” refers to the Digital Millennium Copyright Act.
 The Act is a federal law designed to address copyright issues online.
 It is perhaps the single most misunderstood law related to the web.

 In passing the DMCA, Congress tried to create a law to help copyright owners protect their intellectual property rights while also accounting for the need for online operators to avoid an avalanche of lawsuits.
 These dual goals are accomplished by granting sites immunity from copyright infringement lawsuits so long as they comply with the law by issuing a copyright policy, designating a DMCA agent and so on.
 Said compliance usually results in the removal of the allegedly offending content from the site.